Home University: Case Western Reserve University

 This past week, I ate dinner with two students in my lab and we talked about our plans for the future.
 One of the students I talked to is a first year master’s student who also studies visible light photocatalysts.
 His main motivation for his research is creating an environment based on renewable energy.
 I found out that he is actually just started studying in the Kageyama Lab this past April and wants to continue until to a doctoral course.
 So far, he’s really enjoying his experience here.
 We both think that everyone in the lab is very nice, and that students and professors are very patient when they are teaching others.

-When I first met this student, I thought he was a Japanese student because he is able to speak Japanese fluently, even giving presentations about his research in Japanese.
+When I first met this student, I thought he was a Japanese student because he is able to speak Japanese fluently; he even gives his research presentations in Japanese.
 However, he’s actually an international student from Shanghai and knows Japanese because he lived in Japan for 5 years.
-Unlike me and the French international students, I don’t think he is really considered an international student.
-However, he is new to being a Japanese student and told me he is still trying adjusting to life here.
+Unlike me and the French international students, I don’t think many students really consider him an international student.
+However, he told me despite his language abilities, he is new to being a Japanese student and told me he is still trying adjusting to life here.
 He is currently very busy writing reports for all his classes, as well as making a poster for an upcoming conference.

 We talked a little about America, which turned out to be the most interesting part of the experience.
 He’s never been to America, so it was hard for him to compare the lab culture between Japan and America.
 The only guess he had about the differences was that American researchers wear lab coats while experimenting and that American lab culture is more reading focused than Japanese research.
 Culturally, he said he’s interested in American basketball and mentioned Lebron James as a particularly cool player.
 He was pretty disappointed when I told him that I never took the opportunity to see Lebron play, even though I spent a whole year in Cleveland.
 He also asked me if people really eat Chinese food in America very often.
 He explained that on Big Bang Theory, the characters eat Chinese food once a week.
-I said it kind of depends, but usually, I don’t think we do.
 We then looked at American-Chinese food and he was very confused.

 Among the Nakatani students, my spirit animal is considered to be a deer.
 Before I went to Nara, I didn’t understand where this was coming from.
-I visited Nara and went to the infamous deer park and after my trip I can see some of me in the deer; usually evasive of people, except when they’re offering food.
+After my trip to the infamous deer park, I can see some of myself in the deer; usually evasive of people, except when they’re offering food.
 In seriousness, the deer in Nara did not react at all to the people around them and simply minded their own business.
 However, if they saw that a tourist was holding rice crackers, they would chase after them and hoard them until they got to eat them.